Barmwato/barmwato.github.io/index.md

 ---
+title: "Welcome to My Portfolio"
 layout: single
 permalink: /
 author_profile: true
 ---

-# Welcome to My Portfolio

 Hi, I'm **Collins Barmwato** — an IT Support Specialist with a strong foundation in cybersecurity, holding a BSc in Computer Security and Forensics.